Understanding Spending Behavior: Recurrent Neural Network Explanation and Interpretation: Results

-To explain our model, we fit a linear regression model to reproduce the trajectories from the RNN's input data: the 97 aggregated transaction classes, or spending patterns.
-From our observations in Figure \ref{fig:trajectories}, we hypothesized that the lengths of the trajectories were not as important as their directions.
-We therefore simplified the trajectory vectors and represented them by the two angles which fully describe their directions in three-dimensional space.
-These angles were the outputs of our linear regression model, which fit the data with a coefficient of determination ($R^{2}$) of 0.78 for an unseen test set, while a more complicated polynomial regression model managed an only slightly better 0.79.
-Other methods such as ridge regression and decision tree regression could not perform better.
+To explain our model, we fit a linear regression model to reproduce the trajectories in the state space $S$ from the RNN's input data $I$.
+From our observations in Fig. \ref{fig:trajectories_b}, we hypothesized that the lengths of the trajectories were not as important as their directions.
+We therefore simplified the trajectories and represented them by the two angles which fully describe their directions in three-dimensional space.
+These angles were the outputs of our linear regression model $F_{\theta}(I)$, which fit the data with a coefficient of determination of 0.78 for an unseen test set, while a more complicated polynomial regression model managed an only slightly better 0.79.
+Other methods such as ridge regression and decision tree regression were inferior in accuracy.
 Our 97 transaction classes mostly overlapped with those of the $59 \times 5$ published coefficients and due to aggregations such as "health and fitness" being expanded to "health" and "fitness", there were $61 \times 5$ non-zero coefficients for calculating our customers' personality traits.
 The linear regression model had $69 \times 2$ non-zero \footnote{Non-zero here refers to coefficients with values that are not insignificantly small compared to the mean value of all the coefficients.} coefficients with a strong correlation to the original non-zero coefficients.
-Due to this and the relatively high coefficient of determination, we conclude that the linear regression model matched the RNN with high fidelity.
+Further, within each of the clusters in Fig. \ref{fig:trajectories_a}, we observed hierarchical sub-clusters along the second, third, and fourth most dominant personality traits.
+This hierarchical sub-clustering is important because it provides a means of micro-segmenting customers which was not present in the raw data and could neither be replicated using feed-forward neural networks nor auto-encoders.
+Using our linear regression model, we created a two-dimensional plot of trajectory angles (Fig. \ref{fig:hierarchy}).
+In this figure, we illustrate the hierarchical clustering behaviour that we observed for the trajectories from the RNN, where (a) shows the clustering along the customers' most dominant personality trait and (b) through (d) show the hierarchy of sub-clusters within the parent clusters.
+These clusters, like the trajectory clusters, were consistent in time, i.e., the linear regression model retained the desirable properties of the features from the state space of our RNN.
+Due to this and the high accuracy obtained in testing, we conclude that the linear regression model matched the RNN with high fidelity.
+The parameters $\theta$ of the linear regression model are the symbolic explanation of the RNN, answering questions such as ``Why was Customer A classified in this way?'' by referring to the customer's aggregated transactions in the input data $I$.